Acharavi, Corfu – Resort Guide

 Accessibility:

 Access to the beach is down small side roads.
 There is plenty of parking on the main road but no dedicated car park by the beach, although it’s unlikely you’ll struggle to find a space as the beach never gets that busy.
+Many of the hotels have car parks.

 Some parts of the beach have a paved promenade or a road running alongside, while others don’t.
 You can only walk the entire length of the beach on the sand.